 Address: 1000 Oak Street, Oakland, CA 94607

-Dates and hours: Open Wednesday and Thursday 11am to 5pm, Friday 11am to 9pm, and Saturday and Sunday 11am to 6pm.
+Dates and hours: Open Wednesday, Thursday, Saturday and Sunday 11am to 5pm and Friday 11am to 9pm.
 Closed on Monday and Tuesday.

 Directions: To get there, take the Capitol Corridor to the Oakland Jack London Square Station, which is just over half a mile from the museum.
 For public transit options, check out Google maps.

 5. San Francisco Museum of Modern Art (SFMOMA), San Francisco

 The newly renovated and expanded San Francisco Museum of Modern Art – better known worldwide as SFMOMA – does not disappoint.
 The ambitious $305 million, 10-story expansion now displays over 1,100 significant contemporary artworks on loan from the founder of Gap Inc., the Fisher family.
 Spread throughout seven floors, the museum is one of the largest in the world for modern and contemporary art.
 The museum’s impressive collection includes over 33,000 works of painting, sculpture, photography, architecture, design, media arts, and it’s where you will find early Andy Warhol works to the dazzling collection of Diane Arbus photographs.